minakov/publisher-plugin/README.md

 Usage
 -----

-### Before Proceeding
+### Recommendations

 Use at your own risk.
-I highly recommend creating a test application in the P
+I highly recommend testing with uploads to Alpha track first.
+My personal process:

+1. **Developer**
+    - Commit a release candidate branch
+2. **CI Server**
+    - Build and run acceptence test
+    - If passing upload to **alpha**
+3. **Developer**
+    - Log in to play
+    - Verify proper build details
+    - Promote to beta or prod

 It is not recommended to upload builds to **any track** more than once a day.
-The production track should be updated even less frequently, and with extreme care
+The production track should be updated even less frequently, and with extreme care.

 See [Google Play Developer API Usage Instructions][play-api-usage] for more tips.

 ### What You Need